tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

 I lived alone on the seventh floor.
-The building’s entrance locked automatically at midnight, and the elevator had been broken all week.
+The building's entrance locked automatically at midnight, and the elevator had been broken all week.